juveria2932/Employee-Attrition-Armor/README.md

 Three different machine learning algorithms are used in the project to determine the best suitable algorithm which provides better accuracy and performance among them.

+# Technologies Used:

-Machine Learning Algorithms: Support Vector Machine, Random Forest Classification, Gaussian Naïve Bayes Libraries Used – Pandas , Matplotlib , Numpy, Scikit-learn, Seaborn, OneHotEncoder Language Used: Python
+Machine Learning Algorithms: Support Vector Machine, Random Forest Classification, Gaussian Naïve Bayes

+Libraries Used: Pandas, Matplotlib, Numpy, Scikit-learn, Seaborn, OneHotEncoder

+Language Used: Python

 Platform Used: Google Colaboratory

 Dataset: IBM HR  Employee Attrition